-- The CGA console must be accessible by all processes (this requirement is discussed in the text above on stage 1). - If we consider process P, there should be no virtual page in P's page table at a user-space address (i.e., whose address is above the kernel/user virtual address split point) that is owned by P but not accessible by P. - When we run our tests, we configure the WeensyOS kernel to exit after 10 seconds of execution (1000 WeensyOS kernel "ticks").4 If a bug in your code makes the kernel crash before 1000 WeensyOS kernel ticks, you'll fail the test on which that happens.
-Alternatively, if your kernel enters an infinite loop, and thus never reaches our exit at 1000 ticks: - When you run the tests locally in your VM, the VM will get stuck in the infinite loop and never exit, so the tests will hang and you'll need to terminate your hung kernel.
-Do so by opening another terminal window and issuing the command make kill, which will kill all QEMU processes you have running. - When the grading server runs the tests, it will eventually time out and kill the entire VM where the tests of your code are running after 10 minutes (which will cause you to fail all tests).
+• The CGA console must be accessible by all processes (this requirement is discussed in the text above on stage 1).

+- If we consider process P, there should be no virtual page in P's page table at a user-space address (i.e., whose address is above the kernel/user virtual address split point) that is owned by P but not accessible by P. - When we run our tests, we configure the WeensyOS kernel to exit after 10 seconds of execution (1000 WeensyOS kernel "ticks").5 If a bug in your code makes the kernel crash before 1000 WeensyOS kernel ticks, you'll fail the test on which that happens.
+Alternatively, if your kernel enters an infinite loop, and thus never reaches our exit at 1000 ticks: - If you are running the tests in your development environment, your kernel will get stuck in the infinite loop and never exit, so the tests will hang and you'll need to terminate your hung kernel.
+Do so by opening another terminal window and issuing the command make kill, which will kill all QEMU processes you have running.
+To get another terminal window in your same running Docker container, open the Docker Desktop dashboard, go to the Containers tab, click on your running container, and then click on the Terminal tab.
+In the terminal window that appears, you can then change directory to your CW4 repo and type the above make kill command.
+If you are using the ssh Linux boxes, you can ssh a second time to the same Linux box, change directory to your CW4 repo, and type the above make kill command. - When the grading server runs the tests, it will eventually time out and kill the entire Docker container where the tests of your code are running after 10 minutes (which will cause you to fail all tests).